 Newton in Catawba County, North Carolina — The American South (South Atlantic)

-Erected 1970 by North Carolina Department of Archives and History.
-(Marker Number O-62.)
+Erected 1971 by North Carolina State Department of Archives and History.
+(Marker Number O-63.)

 Credits.
-This page was last revised on September 27, 2020.
+This page was last revised on May 5, 2021.
 It was originally submitted on September 25, 2020, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 33 times since then.
-Photos: 1, 2, 3. submitted on September 25, 2020, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.
+This page has been viewed 105 times since then and 34 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 25, 2020, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.